justmarkham/scikit-learn-videos/README.md

     - How can you adjust classifier performance by changing the classification threshold?
     - What is the purpose of an ROC curve?
     - How does Area Under the Curve (AUC) differ from classification accuracy?

+## Bonus

+At the PyCon 2016 conference, I taught a 3-hour tutorial that builds upon this video series and focuses on text-based data.
+You can watch the [tutorial video](https://www.youtube.com/watch?v=ZiKMIuYidY0&list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A&index=10) on YouTube.

+Here are the topics I covered:

+1. Model building in scikit-learn (refresher)
+2. Representing text as numerical data
+3. Reading a text-based dataset into pandas
+4. Vectorizing our dataset
+5. Building and evaluating a model
+6. Comparing models
+7. Examining a model for further insight
+8. Practicing this workflow on another dataset
+9. Tuning the vectorizer (discussion)

+Visit this [GitHub repository](https://github.com/justmarkham/pycon-2016-tutorial) to access the tutorial notebooks and many other recommended resources.